cypress-io/cypress/cypress/v0.0/documentation/4-Guides/Finding Elements.md

     // oops we have a typo here in our selector
 ```

-Cypress will continue to retry finding the `inpit` element for **4 seconds** and then time out.
-The `cy.type` and `cy.parent` commands are never issued because Cypress will give up after failing to find the `inpit` element.
+Cypress will continue to retry finding the `inpit` element for **4 seconds** and then time out since this element does not exist.
+The [`cy.type`](https://on.cypress.io/api/type) and [`cy.parent`](https://on.cypress.io/api/parent) commands are never issued because Cypress will give up after failing to find the `inpit` element.

 Another way to look at it is to imagine there being an implied `.should("exist")` after every DOM command.

-It's as if Cypress is writing this for you:
+It's as if Cypress is writing the code below for you:

 ```javascript
 cy